milodevhh/milodevhh/README.md

 - 📫 How to reach me: @insta biodynwine
 - 😄 Pronouns: he/him/his
 - ⚡ Fun fact: wine is more than a beverage

+### Like to meet me?
+Pick a [slot](https://calendly.com/schmiessek/30min) if you'd like to meet me and chat about anything you are passionate about - please make sure to describe the agenda